-All investments are made jointly, meaning that all growth, losses and expenses are shared between you in proportion to your interest in the total scheme assets.
+For schemes with more than one member, all investments are made jointly on a pooled basis, meaning that all growth, losses and expenses are shared between you in proportion to your interest in the total scheme assets.
 Any payments to or from the scheme will result in an adjustment to each member's share of the pooled investments.
 Examples of such payments include, but are not limited to, contributions, transfers in or out, and benefit payments.
 All investments under InvestAcc SSAS are deemed to be pooled investments, except where we have agreed to allow the 'earmarking' of specific investments to specific members, in which case additional fees apply (see our SSAS Guide to Services and Fees for more information).